-Common essential oils and their uses
+Here are some common essential oils and their benefits:

 Lavender is Dr. Lin’s go-to oil.
 “It’s gentle and has a lot of benefits.
-You can also use it in a variety of ways,” she says.
+You can use it in a variety of ways,” she says.

 Tea tree oil

-- Acne: “Take a cotton swab and dip it into tea tree essential oil.
-Then apply it directly on the acne — this is one exception where you don’t have to dilute it,” says Dr. Lin.
+- Acne.
+“Take a cotton swab and dip it into tea tree essential oil.
+Then, apply it directly on the acne — this is one exception where you don’t have to dilute it,” says Dr. Lin.
 “It can help resolve acne faster.”

 One note of caution: Since tea tree oil can be neurotoxic, Dr. Lin says you shouldn’t diffuse it if you have small children or animals at home.

 Known as the “king of oils,” frankincense can help with inflammation, mood and sleep.
 Studies have shown that it can also improve asthma and might prevent gum disease.

 Peppermint oil is known to:

-- Be anti-inflammatory, antifungal and antimicrobial.
+- Be an anti-inflammatory, antifungal and antimicrobial.